estheruary/nvim-colorscheme-lavender/README.md

 ## Features

-Support is provided for each item from the listed version to the next breaking change, as well as whatever is backwards compatible from that verion.
+Support is provided for each item from the listed version to the next breaking change, as well as whatever is backwards compatible from that version.

 - [Neovim](https://neovim.io/) `0.9.5` (including LSP client)
   - Asciidoc & Markdown Vim syntax highlighting